right-rudder/right-rudder/notes.md

   - shoot
   - edit
 - Call pathway / contact us model
-  - Calendly integration
+  X Calendly integration
-    - for now, just plugin the widget.
+    x for now, just plugin the widget.
     X Install gem
     X Add API token
     - make custom form that sends data to Calendly API
     - Use custom form to save data into CRM
     - OR ... create our own version of Calendly
   - Video for encouragement
+  - "See if your school qualifies" button takes it to a different pathway where it asks questions then leads to scheduler
+    - Do you have a minimum of two instructors?
+    - Are you actively advertising to generate business?
+    - Do you have the ability to handle more students?
+    - Do you deliver quality service and instruction?
 - Website creation page and video
 - SEO page and video
 - Advertising page